Now You Can Send Snaps That Last Forever

-Snap Inc. added three new features to Snapchat today: drawing with emojis, a "magic eraser," and Snaps that you can watch forever.
+Snap Inc. added three new features to Snapchat today: drawing with emojis, a "Magic Eraser," and Snaps that you can watch forever.

 The emoji drawings feature works a lot like the drawing tool — but with emojis!
 You trace a path with your fingers, and the emojis you've selected will appear.
 The drawings look like this: